-The Royal Concertgebouw Orchestra is juxtaposing Tchaikovsky’s First Symphony with Mysteriën, a work composed by Louis Andriessen in 2013 to mark the orchestra’s 125th anniversary.
+The Concertgebouworkest is juxtaposing Tchaikovsky’s First Symphony with Mysteriën, a work composed by Louis Andriessen in 2013 to mark the orchestra’s 125th anniversary.

-In 2013, on the occasion of the Royal Concertgebouw Orchestra’s 125th anniversary, Louis Andriessen composed Mysteriën based on texts by the Dutch medieval mystic Thomas à Kempis.
+In 2013, on the occasion of the Concertgebouworkest’s 125th anniversary, Louis Andriessen composed Mysteriën based on texts by the Dutch medieval mystic Thomas à Kempis.
 Andriessen’s first orchestral work in forty-five years, Mysteriën proved to be a real gem and is now winning a permanent place for itself in the symphonic repertoire.